swistak35/orbacle/README.md

 Currently I do not accept contributions, as this is part of MSc thesis.
 However features ideas and bug reports are accepted.

+## Support

+If you have found a bug, feel free to create an issue.
+However, because of the fact that I'm focusing now more on the features required to MSc, support for other developers are lower priority for me.

 ## Bibliography

 * [Tern](http://marijnhaverbeke.nl/blog/tern.html)